Baroda Rayon Corporation Ltd.

-(c) The title deeds of immovable properties as disclosed in Note 8 on fixed assets tothe financial statements are held in the name of the Company
+(c) The title deeds of immovable properties as disclosed in Note 4 on fixed assets tothe financial statements are held in the name of the Company

 ii.
 The Company was maintaining proper records of inventory however after closure ofmanufacturing activity there are no records required to be maintained as there were noactivity accordingly there is no question of any discrepancies to be reported.
 Howeverthe Company has not considered the impairment aspect for the carrying value of stockwhich are old and obsolete.

 iii.
 The Company has not granted any loans to parties covered in the registermaintained under Section 189 of the Act.
 There are no firms /LLPs/ other parties coveredin the register maintained under Section 189 of the Act hence para 3(iii) of the order isnot applicable to the company.

 iv.
 In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Companies Act 2013in respect of the loans and investments made and guarantees and security provided by it.

 v.
 The Company has not accepted any deposits from the public within the meaning ofSections 73 74 75 and 76 of the Act and the Rules framed there under to the extentnotified.
-The old deposits have been paid except disputed deposit of Rs 195000/=.
+The old deposits have been paid except deposits of Rs.
+195000/-which is underlitigation since long.

 (b) According to the information and explanation given to us the company has disputeddues of Excise duties which are given below.

-Note: Company have requested to BIFR for waiver of duty Interest penalty and fine andalso refund of Rs.
-70 lakh along with case law related to above Item number 4 & 5.
-It isalso mentioned in MDRS circulated dated 13th October 2015.
+1. Company have requested to BIFR for waiver of duty Interest penalty and fine andalso refund of Rs.
+70 lakhs along with case law related to above Item number 4 & 5.
+Itis also mentioned in MDRS circulated dated 13th October 2015.

 viii.
-According to the records of the Company examined by us and the information andexplanation given to us the Company has not defaulted in repayment of loans or borrowingsto any financial institution or bank or Government or dues to debenture holders as at thebalance sheet date except the following the details are as under:
+According to the records of the Company examined by us and the information andexplanation given to us the Company has not defaulted in repayment of loans or borrowingsto any financial institution or bank or Government or dues to debenture holders as at thebalance sheet date.

 ix.
 In our opinion and according to the information and explanations given to us thelong term & short term loan taken from the investor have been applied for the purposesfor which they were obtained.